sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Hyphenation for letterspacing, underlining, and more
+Short desc    : Hyphenation for letterspacing, underlining, and more
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : Provides hyphenatable spacing out (letterspacing), underlining,
+Descript     : Provides hyphenatable spacing out (letterspacing), underlining,
              : striking out, etc., using the TeX hyphenation algorithm to find
              : the proper hyphens automatically.
 The package also provides a
              : mechanism that can be used to implement similar tasks, that